Anti (album): Recording and production

 In an interview with MTV News in March 2015, Rihanna said she wanted her eighth album to be "soulful" and "timeless", having found the "really, really big songs" on her past albums had fallen out of her taste; "I wanted an album that I could perform in 15 years. ...
 Not any songs that were burnt out."
-The record was initially to be executive-produced by rapper-producer Kanye West, who had produced the single "FourFiveSeconds" (January 2015) and recorded it with Rihanna and English musician Paul McCartney, but the plan fell through.
+By January 2015, the album was to be executive-produced by rapper-producer Kanye West, who had produced and co-performed on its intended lead single, "FourFiveSeconds" alongside English musician Paul McCartney, however West stepped down from the project in January 2016.
 Although Rihanna wanted the record to represent her authentic self, feeling "numb" and disconnected from her emotions, she experienced an emotional turmoil.
 Speaking with Sarah Paulson for the October 2019 issue of Interview, Rihanna talked about her spiritual wellbeing while making Anti: "I have been in a place where I felt like maybe I had disappointed god so much that we weren't as close."

 The album's recording sessions took place at various studios including the Jungle City Studios in New York City, Westlake Recording Studios, Sandra Gale Studios and Windmark Recording Studios in Los Angeles, SOTA Studios in Toronto and Twin Studios in Paris.
 Most of the songs were recorded at the Westlake Recording Studios.
 Songwriter Bibi Bourelly had been working with producer Paperboy Fabe, who arranged a session with West.
 The result was the song "Higher".
 Later, Rihanna and James Fauntleroy also contributed to the song writing.
 "Higher" was recorded in the early morning hours while Rihanna was under the influence of alcohol.
 "We just said, 'You know what?
 Let's just drink some whiskey and record this song.'"
 The song was described by Rihanna as "a drunk voice mail".
 Rihanna and Fauntleroy also collaborated on three other songs – "Desperado", "Close to You," and "James Joint".
 The latter was written with Rihanna and Shea Taylor, who wrote the song in less than 30 minutes, while "Close To You" was written after producer Brian Kennedy sent Fauntleroy a piano music sample.